elenajusto/space_robotics_a3/README.md

 - Can collect RGB images
 - Can collect depth images

+- Idea: Create a python subscriber to listen to the image publisher and to dump the image to a designated image dump every set amount of time.

 ### Perception 2: Detect artifacts with computer vision
 - Goal: Create a computer vision model to detect the above artefacts.
 - Can use RGB camera and Depth camera